Guide to Buying a Puppy

 Our Health Check

 We require all our puppies to undergo an extensive health check before they come home to you.
-This health check is performed by the breeder's veterinarian, who is required to fill out our Breeder Health Report.
+This health check is performed by the breeder's veterinarian, who is required to fill out our Veterinary Health Report.
 This report, created for us by a licensed veterinarian, is designed to examine the condition of every puppy for:

 We believe bringing home a puppy is a huge responsibility, and we would like to ensure that our puppy parents are well-equipped with the knowledge and resources they need to help their puppy with the transition into the new home.
 We have partnered with companies whose values correlate to ours in terms of responsible pet ownership.